Our Boatwright / Boatright Family Genealogy

 A Brief History of our Boat(w)right Family in America

-Our ancestor, John Boatwright, traveled from Suffolk, England to the new world of Virginia in the mid 1600's.
-John signed on as an indentured servant.
+Our ancestor, John Botwright, Jr. traveled from Cambridge, England to London and then on to the new world of Virginia in the mid 1600's.
+John, Jr. signed on as an indentured servant.
 It must be emphasized that the indentured servants were not slaves, and that at the expiration of their terms there was no barrier, legal, racial, or social to their advancement.
 The terms of indenture not only took for granted that the servant, upon completing his contract would establish himself as a proprietor, but usually made it obligatory for the master to furnish him with the equipment necessary for his new life.
-The servants upon completing their contract, were often given fifty acre plots and finally became owners of land.
-In exchange for his passage to America, young John agreed to work as an indentured servant for three to seven years.
+In exchange for his passage to America, young John agreed to work as an indentured servant for four to seven years.
 This was a very common way of attracting people to the new world: the promise of a bright future, land ownership and freedom, in exchange for three to seven years of hard labor.
-John's headright was granted to Humphrey Dennis, of Virginia, in 1654, in exchange for the payment of John's passage to Virginia.
+John's headright was patented to Humphrey Dennis, of Virginia, in 1654.

 Why did young John travel from England to Virginia?
 England was in turmoil in the late 1640's.
 The English civil war had just ended.
 Victorious Puritans would soon behead the King, Charles I. Oliver Cromwell was in the early stages of his protectorate and still battling competitors for supremacy among their Puritan comrades.
 As the Puritan government became established, Englishmen who supported the monarchy found that England was no longer a safe haven for them.
 Not only might they lose their financial wealth, some were in danger of losing their heads if they remained in England.
 The Stepney docks must have been frantically busy as entire families and their retainers sought passage out of England.
 Was it, perhaps, imperative that John leave the country at this time?
 Was John or his parents so closely associated with the Royalist cause that he had to flee for his safety?
 Or was John simply looking for a better life, the chance to own land and prosper?
 We will most likely never know the cause of John's immigration to Virginia as an indentured servant.